Blazorise/Blazorise.Articles/news/2022-09-27-release-notes-110/post.md

 #### 5. AutoPreSelect

-Introduced AutoPreSelect, this defaults to true, keeping the current behaviour.
+Introduced `AutoPreSelect`, this defaults to true, keeping the current behaviour.
 By setting it to false, the dropdown that shows the options, will no longer auto select the first item.
     This is specially useful for a use case reported by our users.
-    When you have the AutoComplete set to Multiple + FreeTyping, and want to allow your user to just press the Confirm Key to accept the currently typed text.
+    When you have the `AutoComplete` set to `Multiple` + `FreeTyping`, and want to allow your user to just press the Confirm Key to accept the currently typed text.

 This is specially useful for a use case reported by our users.
-When you have the AutoComplete set to Multiple + FreeTyping, and want to allow your user to just press the Confirm Key to accept the currently typed text.
+When you have the `AutoComplete` set to `Multiple` + `FreeTyping`, and want to allow your user to just press the Confirm Key to accept the currently typed text.

 #### 6. Improved keyboard support